snapsinazfs/snapsinazfs/README.md

- # SnapsInAZfs
+ # SnapsInAZfs (SIAZ)

  A policy-based snapshot management utility inspired by sanoid

  ## Status

- As of today (2023-06-23), SnapsInAZfs is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files, and provides a TUI for making configuration easy.
+ As of today (2023-06-30), SnapsInAZfs is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files, and provides a TUI for making configuration easy.